phoebewong/Harvard-DS-animation-contest/ArtifactExamples/README.md

 **Can I submit something other than a .gif?**

 Yes!
 We will accept any kind of standard file (.mp4, .mov, etc).
-If your submission is interactive (like a d3 visualization or a Shniy app), please provide us with a link to it in your "firstnamelastname_submission.md" file.
+If your submission is interactive (like a d3 visualization or a Shiny app), please provide us with a link to it in your "firstnamelastname_submission.md" file.

 ##